A clever name gives a company the necessary recognition value and sets it apart from the competition. But, not every name is allowed.

 Ultimately, the district judge of your competent register court decides whether the company name complies with the legal requirements and at the same time has sufficient distinctiveness to the existing companies.
 If the name meets all requirements, it’s deemed to be registrable and can be entered in the commercial register.

 A preliminary examination of a company can be carried out by the IHK.
 The IHK name check provides an assessment of the probability of being registered.
-In other words: The IHK gives a prognosis on the question whether the district judge will reject the company name or agree to it.
+In other words: The IHK gives a prognosis on the question of whether the district judge will reject the company name or agree to it.

-Types of company name of UG and GmbH
+Types of UG and GmbH company names

 There are basically four ways in which you can design the company name of your GmbH or UG: